jrief/django-formset/docs/source/selectize.rst

 Sometimes it may be desirable to group options the user may select from.

 In the United States there are 3143 counties, many of them sharing the same name.
-When rendering them inside a select box, it would be rather unclear, which county belongs to which state.
+When rendering them inside a select box, it would be rather unclear which county belongs to which state.
 For this purpose, HTML provides the element ``<optgroup>``.
 Other than visually grouping options to select from, this element has no other effect.
 Fortunately our ``Selectize`` widget mimicks that feature and so we can even group all counties by state by rewriting our form as: